TALK TO AN EXPERT+977-9764792172

 Itinerary of Makalu Base Camp Trek

 Welcome to the Kathmandu!
 Upon your arrival, one of our representatives from Epic Trek Nepal will be waiting to greet you and escort you to your designated hotel for rest.
-In the evening, please come to our office to discuss about your trek.

 activity-small